Senate adjourns without passing $2,000 stimulus check legislation

 Mr. Graham said the president should insist on a standalone vote.

-The Senate is coming back into session Sunday, when the new Congress convenes.
+The Senate is set to come back into session Sunday, when the new Congress convenes.

 The $600 checks in the $900 billion relief package start phasing out for individuals who earn more than $75,000 per year and couples earning more than $150,000 per year.
 Households are also eligible for $600 payments per dependent child.